Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

-GROSS: And the occasion is the publication of his new memoir, "Born To Run."
-We're going to take a short break here, and then we'll be right back.
+GROSS: We're going to take a short break here, and then we'll be right back.
 This is FRESH AIR.

 GROSS: This is FRESH AIR.
 And if you're just joining us, my guest is Bruce Springsteen.
 But as I've said, we're really a guest in his home studio.

-GROSS: (Laughter) Thank you.
-And the occasion for our interview is the publication of his new memoir, "Born To Run."
-You started going to therapy in 1983.
+GROSS: You started going to therapy in 1983.
 And at some point, you say, in your 60s, you had a really bad depression.
 And I'm wondering if you thought about during that period when you were very depressed how many people in the world really wanted to be you?
 And...

-SPRINGSTEEN: Doesn't count for that much at the time (laughter).
+SPRINGSTEEN: Doesn't count for that much of the time.